jackyzha0/quartz/content/notes/Fuck-it.md

 I should be using philosphize this as a way to find new perspectives (which I might agree with.
 I should be more critical), rather than a phrase book for my life.

 OoOhHh I need to be *eNlIgHtEnEd*.
 How can I expect myself to have achieved enlightenment by 19.
-Maybe I am on a track to becomeing a "true individual".
+Maybe I am on a track to becoming a "true individual".

 Or maybe I'm just overthinking.